 GOOD TO DO

-- Newport News residents can bring household batteries to the Recovery Operations Center located at 550 Atkinson Way, Newport News.
+- Newport News residents can bring rechargeable household batteries to the Recovery Operations Center located at 550 Atkinson Way, Newport News.
 Alkaline batteries are not accepted.

-- All other Peninsula residents can bring rechargeable batteries to numerous VPPSA household hazardous waste events throughout the year.
+- All other Peninsula residents can bring rechargeable batteries to any of the numerous VPPSA household hazardous waste events throughout the year.
+Alkaline batteries are not accepted.

-- Suffolk residents have several options for battery recycling.
-Just look for the brown bin at all Suffolk Public Library locations and other convenient places around the city.
+- Suffolk residents may recycle alkaline batteries at brown bins located at all Suffolk Public Library locations and other convenient places around the city.